sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 Early.
 The `route` engine carries audio and video over a single source → N sinks (a free tee), with `whep:`/`sip:`/`livekit:` sources, `whip:`/`web`/`livekit:` sinks and an ffmpeg-backed audio-scope transform wired in.
+The `bridge` verb adds the duplex case (two endpoints both ways), with `web` and a local Azure voice `agent` as the first endpoints.
+Streaming verbs default to `-d 0` (run until ctrl-c);
-Streaming verbs default to `-d 0` (run until ctrl-c); pass a positive `--duration` for a fixed window.
-Fan-in, richer transforms, the remaining transport edges and the authoring layers above the graph (declarative routing, scripted policies, an external control API) are planned.
+pass a positive `--duration` for a fixed window.
+Fan-in, richer transforms, the remaining transport edges, the agent's `--avatar` / `sip:` / `openai` endpoints, and the authoring layers above the graph (declarative routing, scripted policies, an external control API) are planned.
 Feedback and issues welcome on the [SIPSorcery repo](https://github.com/sipsorcery-org/sipsorcery).